Dynamic MDETR: A Dynamic Multimodal Transformer Decoder for Visual Grounding: Related Work

 \subsection{Visual Grounding}

 Visual grounding aims to localize the target object matched with the given referring expression.
 Existing visual grounding methods can be divided into two-stage methods and one-stage methods.
-Early methods address visual grounding task in a two-stage manner, i.e., generating proposals with pre-trained detectors \cite{ren2015faster,he2017mask} and calculating the matching score between each proposal and the referring expression~\cite{mao2016generation,hu2016natural,nagaraja2016modeling,hu2017modeling,zhang2018grounding,yu2018mattnet,liu2019learning,wang2019neighbourhood,yang2019dynamic,liu2020learning}. \cite{nagaraja2016modeling} argues that modeling context between objects is important since referring expressions usually mention relationships of the described object with other objects, and uses multiple instance learning to discover the pairwise context regions. \cite{zhang2018grounding} introduces a variational bayesian method for complex context modeling, avoiding to oversimplify this task to pairwise region modeling.
+Early methods address visual grounding task in a two-stage manner, i.e., generating proposals with pre-trained detectors \cite{ren2015faster,he2017mask} and calculating the matching score between each proposal and the referring expression~\cite{mao2016generation,hu2016natural,nagaraja2016modeling,hu2017modeling,zhang2018grounding,yu2018mattnet,liu2019learning,wang2019neighbourhood,yang2019dynamic,liu2020learning}. \cite{nagaraja2016modeling} argues that modeling context between objects is important since referring expressions usually mention relationships of the described object with other objects, and uses multiple instance learning to discover the pairwise context regions. \cite{zhang2018grounding} introduces a variational bayesian method for complex context modeling, avoiding oversimplifying this task to pairwise region modeling.
 To make use of the structure of the expression, modular networks are proposed to model the compositional linguistic structure of expressions and their described regions by decomposing expressions into modular components \cite{hu2017modeling,yu2018mattnet,liu2019learning}.
 Some studies further improve two-stage methods with cross modal scene graph for better modeling object relation~\cite{wang2019neighbourhood,yang2019dynamic,liu2020learning}.
-Although achieving successful performance, two-stage methods heavily depend on the quality of generated proposals in the first stage and suffer from heavy computation for a large number of proposals.
-Therefore, there are some works devoting to one-stage visual grounding methods to accelerate the inference speed of models~\cite{yang2019fast,liao2020real,yang2020improving}.
+Although achieving successful performance, two-stage methods heavily depend on the quality of the generated proposals in the first stage and suffer from heavy computation for a large number of proposals.
+Therefore, there are some works devoted to one-stage visual grounding methods to accelerate the inference speed of models~\cite{yang2019fast,liao2020real,yang2020improving}.
+One-stage methods usually fuse the visual features and language features first, and then densely regress the bounding box on each position of the feature map grid.
+Inspired by one-stage object detectors, FAOA~\cite{yang2019fast} fuses the text query’s embedding into the YOLOv3 object detector~\cite{redmon2018yolov3}, and makes a trade-off between accuracy and speed.
+RCCF~\cite{liao2020real} reformulates visual grounding task as a correlation filtering process by treating the language feature as a dynamic kernel to perform correlation filtering on the image feature map.
+ReSC~\cite{yang2020improving} proposes a recursive sub-query construction framework for grounding long and complex queries.